amy34268/Bubble-Tea-Review-Platform/README.md

 Customers can also use the application to choose their favorite tea shop.
 Customers are also able to scroll through reviews and make a basic judgement on a certain bubble tea shop.
 Users of this website can also see lists of Bubble Tea Shop, Customers, or Beverages as they desired.

-We will be using the Oracle database system, JDBC and php for the front end part.
+We will be using the Oracle database system and php for the front end part of our project.